fuelsoft/PyCLIAssistant/README.md

 **Do not, under any circumstance, allow any LLM to execute arbitrary commands on your system.**

 If you are not willing or not able to supervise the LLM backing this program, do not download or run this program.
-If the model goes rogue and decides that only thing to do is `rm -rf /`, I will not be to blame.
+If the model goes rogue and decides that the only thing left to do is `rm -rf /`, I will not be to blame.

 All that being said, there are a number of safety measures in place: